yuanqing/sketch-plugin-helper/docs/1-plugin-basics.md

 ### `"name"`

-The name of your plugin, shown when you go to **Plugins** in the Sketch menu bar.
+The display name of your plugin, shown when you go to **Plugins** in the Sketch menu bar.

 #### *Example*